Exponential Smoothing: A Guide to Getting Started

 model = SimpleExpSmoothing(data)

-Finally, we can use the forecast method of the model to make predictions for future values of the time series, where the argument represents the number of periods to forecast.
+Finally, we can use the forecast method to predict future values of the time series, where the argument specifies the number of periods to forecast.

 forecast = model_fit.forecast(6)